-There will again be up to a number of full (3 year) PhD scholarships available to begin in session in 2019/20.
+There will again be up to 21 full (3 year) PhD scholarships available to begin in session in 2020/21.
 These are open to full-time and part-time, Overseas and Home/EU PhD applicants or current College of Social Sciences PhD students with a start date after 01 October 2019.
 Distance PhD researchers will be ineligible

 The following approach will apply:

-The main purpose of the Scholarship scheme is to attract the very best students to Glasgow to work on deliverable projects in a high quality environment characterised by a supportive and active research community.
+The main purpose of the Scholarship scheme is to attract the very best PhD researchers to Glasgow to work on deliverable projects in a high quality environment characterised by a supportive and active research community.